talkingtogod/pixeels/README.md

 - Enforcing cooldowns, rate limits, and optional proxy controls
 - Broadcasting updates to all active players
 - Allowing multiple canvas types (flat, globe, voxel)

-This overview describes the internal communication, APIs, functions, and data flow used by the PixelPlanet codebase.

 ---